-Group evaluation of a product
+Group evaluation of art

-Pupils in year 7 at Plumstead Manor School in Greenwich, London have been designing and making pencil holders.
+A Year 7 group have been working on landscapes and then evaluating their work.
 The first stage of the evaluation was done in groups.
 This allowed pupils to discuss their evaluation and also allowed native speakers of English and fluent learners of EAL to model the use of appropriate language.
-The groups' comments were recorded which enabled individual pupils to use the written comments as models for their own writing.
+The group's comments were recorded, allowing individual pupils to use the written comments as models for their own writing.